 Colleges with excellent engineering schools are often more expensive than liberal arts colleges, and you may wonder how you’ll afford four years of tuition.

-You may also wonder how well your student will fare when thrown straight in to a major university.
+You may also wonder how well your student will fare when thrown straight into a major university.

 What you may not realize is that a 3-2 engineering program can save you money while allowing your student to get a well-rounded education at a smaller school.

-Keep reading to find out all about these unique programs and how they can benefit your family!
+Keep reading to find out all about these unique programs and how they can benefit your family.

-What is a 3-2 Engineering Program?
+What Is a 3-2 Engineering Program?

 The 3-2 program is a dual-degree program that’s completed in five years.
 The first three years are spent at a liberal arts college.

 When a student chooses a 3-2 program, it generally involves a liberal arts college that is affiliated with a selection of engineering schools that will automatically admit those who fulfill the prerequisites.

-Benefits of a 3-2 Engineering Degree
+Benefits of a 3-2 Engineering Program

 The biggest benefit to many students in a 3-2 program is that they can start their college career at a smaller liberal arts college, instead of jumping straight into a large, major university.

 Liberal arts colleges also offer smaller class sizes, excellent internship opportunities, and strong relationships with professors.

 The fact that a 3 2 student not only understands technical engineering but can also express themselves well, think creatively, and make excellent presentations means they have strong job opportunities after graduation as well.

 If your child’s passion is engineering, getting started at a smaller school can save money and give them a solid educational foundation.

 Where Can You Get Started?